lohedges/trackr/README.md

 and [here](https://github.com/thorbenlouw/BabelStream/blob/master/PoplarKernels.cpp)
 we have tried several approaches to encourage the `popc` compiler to vectorise the various matrix operations within the Kalman filter codelet.
-These approaches make use of aligned pointers and type aliasing, which is used to access the vertex fields via the vector type `float2`.
+These approaches make use of aligned pointers and type conversion, which is used to access the vertex fields via the vector type `float2`.
 This enables (theoretically) the compiler to emit 64-bit instructions for 32-bit values, i.e. allowing two `float` elements to be operated for a single `float2`, e.g.: